sshaw/class2/README.md

 User.new(:name => "sshaw") == User.new(:name => "sshaw")  # true
 ```

-`Class2` can create classes with typed attributes from example hashes.
+`class2` can create classes with typed attributes from example hashes.
-This makes it possible to build classes for things like API responses, using the API response
+This makes it possible to build classes for things like API responses using the API response
 itself as the specification:

 ```rb